 6. Go watch a film at L’Etranger Books and Tea: Despite my love for Luang Prabang’s countless cafes, none came close to topping this adorable little French teashop.
 Located not too far from Mount Phousi, this little spot not only has divine local teas but also fantastic food.
 And you’ll feel like you’ve stepped into a treehouse, as you’re asked to leave your shoes downstairs and climb a wooden ladder to the top floor.
 There, you’ll find old copies of National Geographic and local artwork.
 Don’t miss ‘film night,’ held literally every evening, where the owners pick their favourite indie films and you can watch them for free.
 We enjoyed a screening of Call Me by My Name which I absolutely loved.

 7. Splurge on dinner at Tamarind: It’s 100% worth it.
 This delicious restaurant offers such a unique, sensory experience of Laotian cuisine.
 You pay for a set menu and sample the most interesting selection of local dishes and flavours.
 We tried lemongrass-infused fish tied in banana leaves, crisps made from river seaweed and the most delicious local jam.
 As a true blue foodie, my brother was in heaven.
-Tamarind is also a cooking school, so if you really want to get under the skin of Laotian cuisine, sign up for a course as well.
+Tamarind is also a cooking school, so if you really want to get under the skin of Laotian cuisine, sign up for a course with them as well.
 This is certainly more off-the-beaten path than the more popular Chiang Mai Cooking Schools - though I did love those too.

-9. Hike to the top of Mount Phousi: If you feel like you’ve had more than your fair share of lounging about, then squeeze a little workout in and climb to the top of Mount Phousi, located right in the heart of town.
+9. Hike to the top of Mount Phousi: If you feel like you’ve had more than your fair share of lounging about, then squeeze in a little workout and climb to the top of Mount Phousi, located right in the heart of town.
 You’ll pay a small entry fee to be admitted to the temples up top, but you’ll get the chance to walk among the beautiful buddha statues and admire the monks in their stunning saffron robes.
 I got lost (no surprise there) and ended up walking a footpath alongside the monks’ living quarters, which was simply spectacular.
-Luckily, I did manage to find my way back to the top where I joined the crowds to watch the sun set over the city and the glorious Mekong.
+Luckily, I did manage to find my way back to the top where I joined the crowds to watch the sun set over the city and the glorious Mekong River.

 10. Browse (and probably get lost in) the Night Market: Luang Prabang’s Night Market is not for the faint of heart.
 It’s massive - and easy to lose your fellow travellers in.
 I lost my brother countless times.
 But like the rest of the city, it’s still incredibly zen.
 Spend an evening walking among the vibrant hues of its paper umbrellas, paintings and textiles.
 And try and find a treasure that will forever remind you of the city’s tranquility.